Great Books About Book Clubs

 Book Summary

 Nina Hill adores her life as an introvert.
-She was an only child, raised by a nanny, and finds comfort in life with a good book and her cat.
+She was an only child, raised by a nanny, and found comfort in life with a good book and her cat.
 She works at a bookshop, leads several book clubs, and is devoted to her trivia league.
 Life is good.

 Then, she discovers the complexities of her family on her father’s side, the bookshop where she works is facing financial struggles, and she develops an unexpected crush on a trivia competitor.